niruthikka24/Portfolio/README.md

 # My Portfolio Website

-Do check out my portfolio that contains details about projects that I have been working on.
+Do check out my portfolio that contains details about some projects that I have worked on.